You are here

 Physics & Astronomy

-"How and why things work?" … The study of physics comes from the human need to understand the natural world around us.
+"How and why do things work?"
+The study of physics comes from the human need to understand the natural world around us.
 The primary reason to study physics is to satisfy your hunger for knowledge and curiosity regarding natural phenomena.
 Moreover, physics is a fundamental science and it is needed as part of a foundation for many of the other natural sciences.
 In addition, physics is the basis for most modern technology.

 Through your study of physics, you will develop a grounding in a variety of physics concepts.
 You will understand forces and energy, electricity and magnetism, and topics that will challenge your brain, like relativity and quantum physics.
-However, studying physics doesn't mean memorizing formulas, but to learn a methodology of investigation; you will acquire a mindset and skills essential for your life.
-In doing experiments and solving problems you will have to analyze, to reason logically, to discriminate between important and irrelevant information, and to write and expose in a clear and concise way your reasoning and your deductions.
+However, studying physics doesn't mean memorizing formulas, but rather learning a methodology of investigation; you will acquire a mindset and skills essential for your life.
+In doing experiments and solving problems you will have to analyze, to reason logically, to discriminate between important and irrelevant information, and to write and explain in a clear and concise way your reasoning and your deductions.
 These are valuable skills that can be applied in a range of careers.

 Areas of Interest for Plan-level Work:

 - Most topics in undergraduate physics

 - Physics and Sustainable Development

 An introductory physics class involving some laboratory work, suitable for students considering a plan in physics, science students, or non-science students who want a physics foundation.
 Topics include vector algebra, kinematics, dynamics of single and many-particle systems, gravitation, energy, momentum, conservation laws, circular and rigid body motion.
 Prerequisite: Mathematical proficiency up to but not necessarily including calculus Introductory | Credits: 4